-The prostate is below the bladder surrounding the first part of a tube called the urethra.
+The prostate is below the bladder, surrounding the first part of a tube called the urethra.
 The urethra carries pee (urine) from the bladder to the penis.
 The same tube also carries semen, which is the fluid containing sperm.
 Just behind the prostate is the back passage (rectum).
-There are also some lymph nodes (sometimes called glands) near the prostate.
+There are also lymph nodes (sometimes called glands) near the prostate.

 The prostate also produces a protein called prostate-specific antigen (PSA).
 This helps to make semen more watery.
 A blood test can measure PSA.
 This is called a PSA test.
 Doctors use it to help diagnose different prostate problems, including cancer.